jessicatarra/greenlight/README.md

 Make sure to provide the necessary details for each environment variable.
 Here's a brief explanation of each variable:

-GREENLIGHT_DB_DSN: The database connection string for PostgreSQL.
+DATABASE_URL: The database connection string for PostgreSQL.
 Modify it according to your PostgreSQL database setup.

 MIGRATION_URL: The URL or path to the migrations' directory.
 Modify it to match the location of your migrations.